 Premier Inn London Waterloo Offers Spacious and Comfortable Rooms

-Before London I’d been in Athens and brought a piece of Greece back with me to enjoy in my room, with a bottle of Pinot Grigio and the London skyline to welcome me.
-Also welcoming was the plush bed, comfortable pillows, spacious room and a relaxing hot shower.
-On previous stays in London I’ve sometimes found myself in very small rooms, where even having enough space to properly open your suitcase can be challenging.
-I was thrilled to have loads of space at the Premier Inn Waterloo, both in the room and in the bathroom.
-It’s always nice not being packed like a tuna while showering, and I’ve previously been that tuna in London on prior stays.
+Premier Inn’s plush bed, comfortable pillows, spacious room and a relaxing hot shower were also welcoming.
+On previous stays in London I’ve sometimes found myself in very small rooms.
+I was thrilled to have lots of space at the Premier Inn London Waterloo.
+Both the bedroom and bathroom are spacious.
+It’s always nice not being packed like a tuna while showering.
+Especially since I’ve previously felt like that tuna on prior London stays.

-Being that I’m scared of heights (and shamefully have a fear of ferris wheels) I did not ride the London Eye.
-I otherwise definitely would have given it a whirl being right across the street and the panoramic views of London would have been breathtaking.
+Since I’m scared of heights, I did not ride the London Eye.
+I also have a fear of ferris wheels.
+I otherwise definitely would have given it a whirl being right across the street.
+The panoramic views of London would have been breathtaking.
 It’s too bad Bell wasn’t with me as she often manages to drag me on things that I’m dubious of, which usually ends up being very rewarding.
 In any event, I enjoyed gazing up at it during the day and at night, from my room and from just outside the hotel.